 Generous contribution limit

 Every year, the government allows Canadians over the age of 18 (or 19 in some provinces and territories) to contribute a certain amount of money to their TFSA.
-The 2017 TFSA contribution limit is $5,500.
+The 2022 TFSA contribution limit is $6,000.
 Importantly, if you didn’t maximize your contributions in prior years it carries forward.
-As of this year, a Canadians who were 18 or older in 2009 (the year TFSAs were introduced) may have up to $52,000 in TFSA contribution room.
+As of this year, Canadians who were 18 or older in 2009 (the year TFSAs were introduced) may have up to $81,500 in TFSA contribution room (you can find your personal limit with our calculator here.

 Due to this large amount of contribution room available, TFSAs are an ideal way to put money aside for a rainy day (among other purposes, such as general saving).
 If you have a large expense that requires a substantial amount of money quickly, dipping into your TFSA may be the most feasible route.